How the Neocons Are Distorting History to Pave the Way for War with Iran

 Continued from previous page

-It ain’t necessarily so.
-In August 1982, then-Prime Minister Menachem Begin admitted publicly: “In June 1967, we had a choice.
+While Prime Minister in 1982, Begin declared: “In June 1967, we had a choice.
 The Egyptian Army concentrations in the Sinai approaches (did) not prove that Nasser was really about to attack us.
 We must be honest with ourselves.
 We decided to attack him.”